High Availability Configuration Example

 Each interface handling user traffic must have a CARP VIP, in this case WAN and LAN.

 • Fill in the VIP options as described below.
-Refere to VIP Configuration Options for more information on the options in general.
+See CARP VIP VHID Assignments for specific settings unique to each VIP in this example.
+Refer to VIP Configuration Options for more information on the options in general.

 Type: